0

 Resting and Rejoicing

 The sequence is that you work, rest, and rejoice.
 These three things make you complete.
 Rejoicing in the work done is one way to express gratitude to the Lord.
 You are acknowledging that He is the one who gives you the power and intelligence to accomplish any task.
-The person who works hard at work and works hard at rest will be the most grateful because he has experienced God’s grace in all areas of his life.
-He has found the sweet center as work, rest, and rejoicing encircle his soul.
+The person who works hard at work and works hard at rest will be the most restful and grateful because he has experienced God’s grace in all areas of his life.
+He has found the sweet center as work, rest, and rejoicing capture his mind.
 He understands the interrelatedness and codependency of work, rest, and rejoicing.

 Call to Action